Skip to main content

 docker search --limit 5 nginx

-β€’ Searches Docker Hub for images
+β€’ Searches Docker Hub only (not arbitrary registries)

 Table 4: Dockerfile Instructions